ArkEcosystemArchive/docs-legacy/docs/releases/v2.4/migrating_2.3_2.4.md

 1. Open `~/.config/ark-core/<network>/plugins.js`
 2. Locate the `@arkecosystem/core-blockchain` entry.
-3. Add this package addition line before it (see below):
+3. Add this package addition line after it (see below):

    ```js
    "@arkecosystem/core-wallet-api": {}, // Add this line after it